 Luther College is proud to participate in the Graduate School Exploration Fellowship Program (GSEF), one of three main components of the Undergraduate and Faculty Fellows Program to Diversify the Professoriate recently funded by an $8.1 million grant from The Andrew W. Mellon Foundation to the Associated Colleges of Midwest (ACM) and the Committee on Institutional Cooperation (CIC).

 This opportunity provides support, research experience, and mentoring for students from traditionally underrepresented groups who are interested in careers in college or university teaching in the humanities, humanistic social sciences, and the arts.

-Luther College will select 3-5 students each year, through 2020, for the GSEF program.
+Luther College will select up to 5 students each year for the GSEF program.
 These students will receive:

 1. On-campus mentoring opportunities from Luther College faculty and staff.